lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 As you might guess, most of the complexity lies in the payment processing back-end.
 And as with everything these days, you have quite a few options for how to set this up.

+### The "One True Way"

+Let's get one thing out of the way first.
+Whenever you talk to "serious" Bitcoin people about accepting payments, they will sooner or later suggest [BTCPayServer](https://btcpayserver.org/) as the solution.
+And they're mostly
+right: if you have the technical chops to get it going, it's usually the best approach in the long run.

+However, that doesn't mean it's the best approach for your particular situation, or the best approach for you *right now*.
+Let's look at how everything fits together first, and what the alternatives are, then you can make an informed decision.

 ### The 4 Basic Choices You Have